ammoore00/Open-TFC-Create/Notes.md

-# Notable Config Changes
+# Notable Changes
 ## TFC
-- Disabled stone collapsing as the mechanics around it were unintuitive and clunky
+- Disabled stone collapsing - the mechanics around it were unintuitive and clunky.
+It was far too easy to cause a collapse you didn't realize was possible
-- No torch, candle, or jackolantern burnout
+- No torch, candle, or jackolantern burnout - no real interesting cost or investment, just tedium
+- Lamps require fuel but will last forever, to avoid them being strictly worse than oth4er lighting options (lava can also go in any lamp)
+- Compeltely overhauled nutrition system
 - Foods takes longer to expire
 - Nutrition max health scaling is less dramatic
+- Thirst removed - hunger already provides a stat to keep track of, thirst was just redundant
 - Dramatically reduced animal maturation times (8x for most, 4x for birds)
 - Slightly reduced barrel fluid capacity to match Create capacities
 - Disabled sealing and unsealing containers with redstone given that a deployer is able to do so